2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 That should matter for his free agency.
 But it can't erase the fact he was traded and never found traction with the Cleveland Cavaliers.
 He lost both volume stats and efficiency and then lost his rotation spot altogether.
 He returned to tally a combined 25 points and 14 rebounds in Games 3 and 4 of the Finals, but his paycheck had likely taken a sizable hit by then.

-He's still generating interest, per Yahoo Sports' Jordan Schultz, but logic says the offers probably aren't near what we thought he'd collect.
-A source told Deveney that Hood might sign his qualifying offer from the Cavaliers to try to restore his value for unrestricted free agency next summer.
+He's still generating interest, per Schultz, but logic says the offers probably aren't near what we thought he'd collect.
+A source told Deveney that Hood could sign his qualifying offer from the Cavaliers to try to restore his value for unrestricted free agency next summer, which might be a sneaky-good strategy if he inherits a lot of the offensive touches vacated by LeBron James.

 It's possible recency bias creates a more muted market than he should otherwise receive.